RaduMarcel/EspressoViews/README.md

 ![](https://github.com/RaduMarcel/EspressoViews-/blob/master/DocImg/EspressoViewsImg1.png)

-The result of the first query is shown in the “expanded” mode, and under each line the results of the subordinated queries can be expanded manually.
-Like this you follow only the stream of data you are interested in.

 Currently (December 2017) it supports "only" the Oracle and MySQL database servers.

 ## **What are the special "skills" of EspressoViews?**